Masoud647/Masoud647.github.io/README.md

 Internet of Things themed capstone project.
 This proposal requests the approval to build the hardware portion that will connect to a database as well as to a mobile device application.
-The internet connected hardware will include a custom PCB with sensors and actuators for **Parts Crib Database**.
-The database will **store information of students who sign out items from the parts crib**.
-The mobile device functionality will include **list amount of each item in the parts crib and how many are left after being sign out and** will be further detailed in the mobile application proposal.
-We will be collaborating with the following company/department **Humber College Information Technology**.
-In the winter semester we plan to form a group with the following students, who are also building similar hardware this term and working on the mobile application with the following group members **Masoud Rahguzar, Rafil Yashooa and Divesh Oree**.
+The internet connected hardware will include a custom PCB with sensors and actuators for Parts Crib Database.
+The database will store information of students who sign out items from the parts crib.
+The mobile device functionality will include list amount of each item in the parts crib and how many are left after being sign out and will be further detailed in the mobile application proposal.
+We will be collaborating with the following company/department Humber College Information Technology.
+In the winter semester we plan to form a group with the following students, who are also building similar hardware this term and working on the mobile application with the following group members Masoud Rahguzar, Rafil Yashooa and Divesh Oree.
 The hardware will be completed in CENG 317 Hardware Production Techniques independently and the application will be completed in CENG 319 Software Project.